TheCOSCGameProject/COSC345/README.md

 ### Prerequisites

 - C++ Compiler (e.g., GCC, Clang)
-- CMake (for building the project)
+- .yml for the Build
 - Doxygen (for generating documentation)

 ### Clone the Repository